 Berry looks to the MTF as a source of propelling the industry through training and skills development.
 “The big plan for MultiChoice is to ignite the creative industry.
 By looking at the different aspects of the creative industry, we aim to get people within the screen industry to a position where they can actually thrive, and to where producers can take advantage of the entire value chain.”

-Emphasizing the importance of oral tradition in Africa and preserving it into the future, through expression across different mediums such as video, Berry says, “What MTF is trying to do in southern Africa is to enhance the skill sets and capacities of creatives, and we aim to get people to focus on the narrative.
+Emphasizing the importance of tradition in Africa and preserving it into the future, through expression across different mediums such as video, Berry says, “What MTF is trying to do in southern Africa is to enhance the skill sets and capacities of creatives, and we aim to get people to focus on the narrative.
 We believe we’ll be able to empower our people in southern Africa to tell their stories.”

 Stay ahead of the conversation